Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: System-bath Matsubara Dynamics

 where

 and the equations of motion become\cite{Hele2015a}

 We emphasise that no additional approximation has been made here: \eqnt{noph}{eq:ac_eom_q} are equivalent to \eqnt{notb}{eq:noise_complex_sampling}.

-When the bathless versions of \eqnt{noph}{eq:ac_eom_q} were derived in ref.~\onlinecite{Hele2015a}, it was pointed out that, although the analytic continuation has eliminated the phase, it has not eliminated the numerical difficulty, which has merely been transferred to the dynamics which takes place in the complex plane, and is thus expected to be pathologically unstable (unless $V(q)$ is harmonic, $M=1$, or the imaginary parts of the equations of motion are discarded to give RPMD).
-However, a surprising result reported in Sec.~IV below is that the bath {\em stabilises} the dynamics, up to some maximum value $M$ which depends on the bath strength.
+When the bathless versions of \eqnt{noph}{eq:ac_eom_q} were derived in ref.~\onlinecite{Hele2015a}, it was pointed out that, although the analytic continuation has eliminated the phase, it has not eliminated the numerical difficulty, because the dynamics now takes place in the complex plane, and is found to be pathologically unstable (unless $V(q)$ is harmonic, $M=1$, or the imaginary parts of the equations of motion are discarded to give RPMD).
+However, a surprising result reported in Sec.~IV below is that the bath {\em stabilises} the dynamics, up to some maximum value $M$ which depends on the bath strength and the anharmonicity of $V$.